Wimbledon 2022: order of play, draw, schedule – Nadal & Kyrgios start times

 - Sun 10 July Gentlemen’s Singles Final, Ladies’ Doubles FinalBoys’ Singles Final, Gentlemen’s & Quad Wheelchair Singles Final, Ladies’ & Quad Wheelchair Doubles Final, Boys’ & Girls’ 14&U Singles Finals, Invitation Doubles (Ladies’ Doubles, Gentlemen’s Doubles, Mixed Doubles)

-Today’s action on Centre Court will get underway with defending Men’s Singles champion Novak Djokovic in action against rising star Jannik Sinner.
+Today’s action on Centre Court will get underway with Halep’s quarter-final match against American youngster Amanda Anisimova, who has previously never been past the second round of the competition.

-Their match will be followed by an encounter between 23-year-old Marie Bouzkova and Tunisian ace Ons Jabeur, who reached the quarter-finals stage of Wimbledon last year.
+Their match will be followed by an encounter between Nadal and Taylor Fritz, who has won each of his four matches at Wimbledon this year in straight sets.

-Cameron Norrie’s eagerly awaited final eight clash against 31-year-old Belgian David Goffin is the second match of the day on Court 1

-Elsewhere across Wimbledon’s sprawling 18-court complex, highlights include Tatjana Maria encounter against Jule Niemeier win the Women’s Singles, and mixed doubles action involving British duo Jonny O'Mara and Alicia Barnett, who will be looking to secure a place in the semi-finals.
+Australian Ajla Tomljanovic will look to go one better than her quarter-final appearance at SW19 last year when she takes on Elena Rybakina in the first match of the day on Court 1, before Nick Kyrgios completes the men’s quarter-final matches with a match against Chilean ace Cristian Garin.

 As the matches at Wimbledon are played back to back, with the second match not starting until the first is finished, and so on, predicting the exact start time is tricky.